-VI.
+IX.
 CONCLUSION AND FUTURE WORK

 In this work, we have identified the need for an abstractlevel overview of the NN knowledge domain and alleviate the barriers, which an industry practitioner or researcher meet, when selecting the right NN instance or research direction for their specific scenario.
-We devised a theoretical foundation for a decision support system, comprising a knowledge database and inference engine, that can automate the decision process of choosing the best NN architecture for the task at hand.
-We also presented a prototype implementation and a proof-ofconcept through step-by-step use of our DSS.
-This illustrated its potential in aiding users to exploit the whole knowledge of NN research domain and improve NN results in research and industry, through choosing optimal approaches to machine learning problems.
+We devised a theoretical foundation for a DSS, comprising a knowledge database and inference engine, that can automate the decision process of choosing the best NN architecture for the task at hand.
+We also presented a prototype implementation and a proof-of-concept through step-by-step use of our DSS.
+Next, we demonstrated an extension to the inference engine, which support automatic inference of